 In February of 2011, BTC reached $1.00, achieving parity with the U.S. dollar for the first time.
 Months later, the price of BTC reached $10 and then quickly soared to $30 on the Mt.
 Gox exchange.
 Bitcoin had risen 100x from the year’s starting price of about $0.30.

-By year’s end, the price of Bitcoin was under $5.
+By year’s end, though, the price of Bitcoin was under $5.
 No one can say for sure exactly why the price behaved as it did, especially back when the technology was so new.
-But the pattern of an 80% – 90% correction from record highs would continue to repeat itself going forward, even as much more Bitcoin liquidity would come into being.
+It could be that 2011 marked the launch of Litecoin, a fork of the Bitcoin blockchain — and other forms of crypto began to emerge as well — signaling greater competition.

 Bitcoin Price in 2013: The Decisive Year

-Bitcoin Price in 2013: $13- $1,100
+Price of 1 Bitcoin in 2013: $13- $1,100

 In 2013, the EFF began accepting Bitcoin again, and this was the strongest year in Bitcoin price history in terms of percentage gains.
 The cryptocurrency saw gains of 6,600%.

 Starting at $13 in the beginning of the year, the price of Bitcoin rose to almost $250 in April before correcting downward over 50%.
 The price consolidated for about six months until another historic rally in November and December of that year, when the price peaked out at $1,100.

 It would be over three years before the Bitcoin price would reach $1,000 again.
 The Bitcoin price in 2013 bottomed out at -85% off its record high.